siemenbaader/js-fsm/Readme.md

 ## Development

-Clone it from github.
+Clone it from https://github.com/siemenbaader/js-fsm.git.
 Do `bower install` to fetch the dependencies.